microtrain/bootcamp/12-MongoDB/01-MongoDB.md

 show databases
 ```

-You will not see your new database listed until you insert at least on document into it.
+You will not see your new database listed until you insert at least one document into it.
 This will create a collection called users.

 ```sh
 db.users.insert({"email":"youremail@example.com","firstname":"YourFirstName","lastname":"YourLastName"})